 The FDA was made aware of potential issues with ranitidine after testing conducted by independent laboratories discovered the unsafe levels of NDMA.
 According to the FDA, the daily safe consumption limit of NDMA is 96 nanograms.
 However, independent testing of Zantac and other ranitidine products found NDMA levels as high as 2,500,000 nanograms of the carcinogen in a single dosage.
 According to the FDA, the potential for high levels of NDMA contamination increases over time and if the product is stored at temperatures higher than room temperature.

-At the SMA Law Group, we cannot stress this enough – do not take Zantac or other ranitidine products.
+At the SMT Legal, we cannot stress this enough – do not take Zantac or other ranitidine products.
 If you are ill or have been diagnosed with cancer, speak to an attorney as soon as possible.

 Let Us Get To Work On Your Case

 If you or somebody you care about has become ill or been diagnosed with cancer after taking Zantac, contact an attorney today.
-At the SMA Law Group, our qualified and experienced product liability attorneys will investigate your case and work to secure any compensation you are entitled to, including:
+At the SMT Legal, our qualified and experienced product liability attorneys will investigate your case and work to secure any compensation you are entitled to, including:

 - Cost of your current and future medical costs